python/cpython/Doc/library/signal.rst

   signal handlers will be called when the calculation finishes.

-.. _signals-and-threads:

 Signals and threads
 ^^^^^^^^^^^^^^^^^^^

-Python signal handlers are always executed in the main Python thread, even if the signal was received in another thread.
-This means that signals can't be used as a means of inter-thread communication.
+Only the main thread is allowed to set a new signal handler.

 You can use the synchronization primitives from the :mod:`threading` module instead.

-Besides, only the main thread is allowed to set a new signal handler.
+.. versionchanged:: 3.7
+   Python signal handlers can now be executed in threads other than the main Python thread.

 Module contents